yingj4/yingj4.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Electrical and Computer Engineering, University of Illinois at Urbana-Champaign
+* Ph.D. in Electrical and Computer Engineering, University of Illinois Urbana-Champaign
 * B.Eng. in Electronic and Computer Engineering, Hong Kong University of Science and Technology

 Publications